Welcome to the 2nd NORDIC NEUROTRAUMA CONFERENCE, November 18th-20th 2019 in Lund, Sweden!

 The Scandinavian Neurotrauma Committee (SNC) is proud to present this multidisciplinary meeting place for clinicians and researchers interested in the exciting field of neurotrauma.
 The Nordic countries have a rich history in developing current neurotrauma care with on-going dedication and progress in many different areas of the field.
 Neurotrauma injuries are still amongst the most common indications to seek emergency care and account for the highest mortality in younger adults.
 The brain is still relatively poorly understood and current efforts aim to improve our understanding of the mechanisms and care of brain injuries.

 As we all can acknowledge, neurotrauma care is no doubt a multidisciplinary discipline.
 This upcoming meeting will appeal to both clinical specialists, as well as clinicians undergoing specialist training, in areas such as emergency medicine, neurosurgery, anaesthesiology, intensive care, neurology, general surgery, orthopaedic surgery, rehabilitation medicine, pain medicine, radiology, neuropsychology, clinical chemistry, coagulation medicine and vascular surgery.

 We aim to hold a meeting that reflects the clinical reality.
 Hence, the NNC meeting will have a clinical patient-oriented emphasis, although experimental/animal research with obvious clinical implications will also be encouraged.
-Topics, such as Prehospital Care, ER management, Coagulation in Neurotrauma, Spinal Cord Injuries, Neurotrauma in Sports, Imaging in Neurotrauma, Neurobiomarkers, Neurointensive Care and Rehabilitation will ensure that this clinical multidisciplinary aspect we feel so important is widely covered.
+Topics, such as Prehospital Care, ER management, Coagulation in Neurotrauma, Spinal Cord Injuries, Neurotrauma in Sports, Imaging in Neurotrauma, Neurobiomarkers, Neurointensive Care and Rehabilitation will ensure that this clinical multidisciplinary aspect we feel is so important is widely covered.
 We will also incorporate interactive sessions as much as possible in order to involve participants in these important subjects.
 Specially invited top international speakers will present new exciting data and discuss important clinical problems.
 There will be opportunities to present abstracts, both as posters and oral presentations, with a special prize, the Bertil Romner Award (dedicated to the late Professor Bertil Romner, one of the founders of SNC), for the best abstract.